olgadet/bookdown-mlbiostatistics/docs/401-classification-knn-dtrees.md

 - they are often used to represent knowledge and aid decision-making
 - they can be easily interpretable by anyone
 - similar to knn they are assumption free and can handle various data input
-- they can be presented as diagrams or psuedo-code via text
+- they can be presented as diagrams or pseudo-code via text
 - they can be used for both classification and regression
 - here we will focus on classification